-By making a hero out of this unheroic man, the queen and the cardinal unintentionally demonstrated the limitations of persecution.
+archbishop recanted, and then, fearing the fires of hell more than the wrath of princes, withdrew his reheroic man, the queen and the cardinal unintentionally demonstrated the limitations of persecution.
 Such violence could be effective against small, dissident minorities, especially if they were unpopular.
 The Spanish Inquisition was successful not because of its exceptional ferocity or ruthless efficiency but because it commanded the overwhelming support of the aristocracy and people of Spain.
 In the reign of Philip II, it was alleged that 20,000 voluntary informers provided the Inquisition with information.
 Autos da fe, at which the penitent were reconciled and the impenitent burned, were popular spectacles attracting thousands of enthusiastic onlookers.
 It was the shame of public humiliation as much as the fear of fire that drove the accused to confess and submit, even when they were not clear about the charges against them.
+NE LAST GLANCE.